szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 The following changes are enabled by default but can be configured individually:

-- **Symbol, Death**: Since it's difficult to know an enemy's exact health, this spell is often wasted on targets with more than 60 HP.
+- **Symbol, Death**: Since it's difficult to know an enemy's exact health, this spell is wasted on targets with more than 60 HP.
 This allows the spell to affect targets above the 60 HP threshold, but with a +6 bonus to their saves.
 - **Symbol, Pain**: No longer allows a Saving Throw.
 It also reduces the target's damage output by 10%, and its duration is reduced from 11 turns to a more reasonable 11 rounds.
 - **Nerf enemy symbol spells**: Enemy-cast Symbol spells now have the same duration as player-cast versions, removing an artificial disparity.